goodard/FtpUploadFromDir/README.md

 # FtpUploadFromDir

-Uploads files from dir to FTP
+Uploads files from dir to FTP and moves uploaded files to UPLOADED_DIR

 Usage: